fairdirect/foodrescue-app/README.md

     Note that KDE Kirigami is a lightweight library independent of the KDE Plasma desktop environment – it has no dependencies beyond Qt, and you don't need KDE Plasma installed to use it or develop for it.

 5. **Install Qt5 development utilities.** Qt comes with some development tools.
 We'll need `xmlpatterns`, the XSLT processor utility, as it helps to test DocBook-to-HTML transformations developed for this software.
-Install it with:
+We'll also need `linguist`, the Qt user interface translation utility.
+Install them with:

     ```
-    sudo apt install qtxmlpatterns5-dev-tools
+    sudo apt install qtxmlpatterns5-dev-tools qttools5-dev-tools
     ```

 6. **Make Qt5 your default Qt version.** If you have installed both Qt4 and Qt5 on your system, only one of them will be the default for same-named Qt binaries that you'll need during the development process.
 Build tools are not affected by this, as they will always call Qt binaries with a `-qt=5` argument to make sure they use Qt4 tools.
 But when using Qt binaries manually, not having Qt 5 as the default version is annoying.
 On Ubuntu `sudo apt install qt5-default` will make Qt5 the default, while on other systems you might have to deal with `qtchooser` ([details](https://stackoverflow.com/a/39742962)).